 - Creative dance – any color leotard and tights, leggings, tutu’s, skirts, sweat pants or gym shorts, pink or black, leather ballet shoes

-Summer Dance We work so hard all year to build our technique, and many dancers take the entire summer off and don’t dance at all.
+We work so hard all year to build our technique, and many dancers take the entire summer off and don’t dance at all.
 However, when take 8-12 weeks off you lose a great deal of what you have worked so hard to achieve during the year.
 We will be offering opportunities for you to keep your skills up this summer, either in classes taught by our fabulous faculty, or with guest artists so you can enhance your dance education with a new perspective.
 These offerings will be short and sweet, so you can fit something into your busy summer schedule!
 Dancers in level II-V are required to take 5 drop in classes over the summer at the level they are placed during the audition workshop.

 All level II-V dancers to participate in a placement audition.
-For dancers in level II/III this entails one week (M-TH) of technique classes leading up to one week (M-TH) of auditions.
+For dancers in level II/III this entails one week (M-TH) of technique classes leading up to one day of auditions (F).
 For dancers in levels IV/V this entails two weeks of technique classes (M-TH/M-W) and one day of auditions (Thursday of the second week).
-The dates for these auditions are as follows.
+The dates for these audition workshops.
 Please include these dates in your summer plans.
-The 2017 summer audition workshop schedule is as follows:
+The 2021 summer audition workshop schedule is as follows:

-Dancers in the fundamental level and up perform in our concerts on June 10.
+Dancers in the fundamental level and up perform in our concerts.
 There are three separate shows, the third being a ‘showcase’ of our upper level dancers (levels II-V).
 Dancers in Fundamental-Level IB are in one show; dancers in level II are in two shows; dancers in levels III-V are in all 3 shows; Adults perform in two shows.
 There is no extra charge for the teachers time at the dress rehearsal.